-ENV 900 Seminar.
-(0.5 hr x 4 semesters = 2)(Lecture).
+ENV 900 Seminar. $(0.5 \text{ hr } \times 4 \text{ semesters} = 2)$ (Lecture).
 This course focuses on contemporary issues in environmental health science.
 The student is expected to review, discuss, and present orally a report on a topic related to contemporary environmental issues.
-Topic areas for selection include (but not limited to): environmental biology, environmental environmental microbiology, chemistry, environmental toxicology, atmospheric science, water quality management, solid and hazardous waste management, computer modeling and remote sensing.
+Topic areas for selection include (but not limited to): environmental biology, environmental microbiology, environmental chemistry, environmental toxicology, atmospheric science, water quality management, solid and hazardous waste management, computer modeling and remote sensing.
 Students are required to attend all scheduled seminars.
 ENV 999 Dissertation Research.
 (20 hours).
 Original research in one of several subdisciplines in Environmental Science.
 Credit per academic session allowable is 1-6 hours.
 Student must produce, present and defend a document of publication quality.